 The Discharger shall establish the monitoring locations described in Table A-1 to demonstrate compliance with the discharge prohibitions, discharge specifications, and other requirements in this Order.
 The existing monitoring well locations and are shown in Figure A-1.

-The Discharger shall install two nested pairs of groundwater monitoring wells MW 5U/L and, MW-6U/L, and six conventional groundwater wells MW-7, MW-8, MW-9, MW-10 at the locations shown in Figure A-1 prior to the Interim Phase of quarry development.
+The Discharger shall install two nested pairs of groundwater monitoring wells, MW-5 and MW-6, and four conventional groundwater wells MW-7, MW-8, MW-9, MW-10 at the locations shown in Figure A-1 prior to the Interim Phase of quarry development.

 The Discharger shall submit a workplan for the installation of two additional sets of monitoring wells, MW-XX and MW-YY, within 90 days after adoption of this Order.
 The monitoring wells must be designed and certified by a registered geologist or a certified engineer and comply with all requirements of Title 27 Section 20415 of the California Code of Regulations.
 The wells must be located to determine the following: